New Seahawks DC Clint Hurtt hasn’t forgotten ‘the village’ in New York that helped raise him

 “That’s what kind of guy he is,” said Jim Babiarz, one of four former Gates Chili coaches on the FaceTime call.
 “He’s just always been so gracious.
 He’s never forgotten where he came from.”

-Also on the call were Bazer and Martha Cappotelli, Hurtt’s English old teacher.
+Also on the call were Bazer and Martha Cappotelli, Hurtt’s former English teacher.
 As much as anyone, they were responsible for putting Hurtt on a straight path that helped him earn a scholarship to play at the University of Miami.
 They became mother figures, and he’s remained close to both through the years.

 “You know, now that I’m retired, you sit back and wonder: Did I make a difference?
 Who are the special kids in my life?”
 Bazer said.
 “And, for me, Clint is always No. 1.”